D4nch3n/Cyber-Competitions/DawgCTF/TikTok/README.md

   return __readfsqword(0x28u) ^ v6;
 ```

-This section of the code (excluding the contents inside the if statement) checks if our selection's greater than or equal to 0, less than `song_count`, and if the respective `song->authorptr` that corresponds with our selection is not null.
+This section of the code (excluding the contents inside the if statement) checks if our selection's greater than or equal to 0, less than `song_count`, and if the respective `song->albumptr` that corresponds with our selection is not null.
 If either of these checks fail, the function returns immediately.

 Now, let's look at what happens if all these checks succeed: